Learn to lead with Cornell University's Leadership Minor!

 In a nutshell, this pathway requires completion of 11 to 16 credit hours spread out over four tiers of learning, including completion of an ePortfolio.

 View course options and learning outcomes for the four tiers and the ePortfolio requirement in the accordion below.

 If you are a student without any previous leadership courses, you can select from a number of introductory leadership courses or participate in an approved leadership development program to meet Tier 1 requirements.
 The foundations of these courses include self-awareness, personal development, self-management, career planning, networking, and exploration of community engagement.

 There are four ways in which you can fulfill the requirements of this introductory tier: an in-major or cross-college course, a co-curricular activity, or a previous leadership course.

 1. In-Major Course

-Currently a version of this course is offered in three CALS majors:
+Currently a version of this course is offered in two CALS majors:

 - AGSCI 1125, Guided Explorations: Growing You and Your Path in the Agricultural Sciences (1 credit, fall)

 - FDSC 1102, Leadership and Career Skills in Food Science (2 credits, spring)

 2. Cross-College Course